The Timing Matters Initiative

 How premature exposure shapes the developing brain

-Why children imitate, absorb, and neurologically encode experiences they are not prepared to process.
+What happens when children absorb and neurologically encode experiences they are not prepared to process?

 How Online Games and Messaging Apps Have Become Hunting Grounds for Predators